yoon-lab/Nanotoxicity-Data-Extraction-Pipeline2026/README.md

 ## How to Run

 1. **Environment Setup**
-   - Install Python 3.7 or higher.
+   - Install Python 3.10 or higher.
    - Install Jupyter Notebook or JupyterLab.
    - Install the required Python packages used in the notebook.
+   - Recommended installation command: pip install jupyter pandas numpy openpyxl pyzotero openai PyMuPDF pytz pdf2image Pillow opencv-python layoutparser torch torchvision
+   - The figure/table detection step uses LayoutParser with a PubLayNet Mask R-CNN model.

 2. **Prepare the Zotero Library**
    - Create or select a Zotero collection containing the target scientific articles.